adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/venia/components/commerce/productlist/v1/productlist/README.md

 -->
 Product List (v1)
 ====
-Product List component written in HTL, allowing to display product listings on a category page.
+Product List component is a sever side component written in HTL, allowing to display product listings.
+The product listings for a category are retrieved from Magento via GraphQL.
+The main usage of this component would be on a category page.

 ## Features